Jonathan Brostoff: Political career

 After graduating from college, Brostoff worked as a legislative aide to Milwaukee County Supervisor Jason Haas, then served as district director for state senator Chris Larson (D-Milwaukee).

 In the Fall of 2013, Brostoff's state representative, Jon Richards, announced he would forgo re-election to seek the Democratic nomination for Attorney General of Wisconsin.
 Brostoff decided to run for the open seat in the 19th Assembly district.
 The district comprised all of Milwaukee's lakeshore neighborhoods, including Bay View, the Historic Third Ward, the University of Wisconsin-Milwaukee campus, and Brostoff's home upper east side.

 The overwhelmingly Democratic district drew several strong candidates, including Milwaukee County board chair Marina Dimitrijevic, prominent defense attorney Daniel Adams, and labor lawyer Sara Geenen.
 Adams and Dimitrijevic had prior history as political rivals, and their primary also served as a proxy fight between rival power centers in Milwaukee politics.
 Dimitrijevic was endorsed by Milwaukee's mayor, Tom Barrett, and Milwaukee's U.S. representative, Gwen Moore.
 Adams had the endorsement of Milwaukee County executive Chris Abele.
 From this active primary field, Brostoff prevailed with 35% of the vote.
 Brostoff's only opponent in the general election was independent United States Pirate Party candidate, Joseph Thomas Klein; Brostoff won with 81% of the vote.

 Brostoff was re-elected without opposition in 2016 and 2018, and easily won a fourth term in 2020.
+He gained notoriety for his outspoken advocacy for disability rights, including for the deaf and hard of hearing.
+In July 2019, Gov. Tony Evers signed his signature legislation to strengthen sign language interpreter services into law.

 In 2022, Brostoff announced his intention to run for a seat on the Milwaukee Common Council rather than running for another term in the Assembly.
 Brostoff made the announcement after sitting 3rd district city councilmember Nik Kovac stepped down to assume the role of Budget and Management Director for the City of Milwaukee.
 Brostoff won the special election on November 8, 2022, and was sworn in a week later.